brianwalborn/home-lab/guides/kubernetes-cluster/initial-setup.md

 1. Fire up the Imager, connect the Micro SD card to your machine, and click through.
 Most of it is pretty self-explanitory, but here are some notes:

     - Ubuntu Server will be under *Other general-purpose OS*
     - After clicking *Next* for the first time, you'll have the option to set advanced settings.
-I generally set up a hostname, username and password, wireless LAN (for servers that won't be bridged, in other words: only the primary node of a cluster), and enable SSH via password authentication.
+I generally set up a hostname, username and password, wireless LAN (for servers that won't be bridged, in other words: only the control-plane node of a Kubernetes cluster), and enable SSH via password authentication.
 2. Once it's done pushing the OS to the Micro SD card, remove the card from your machine, plug it into the Pi, and power it up.

 ## Connecting to the Pi and Initial Setup